mattiasholm/drinks/README.md

-# longdrink
+# drinks
-A collection of drinks and cocktails by a hobby mixologist
+A collection of drinks and cocktails by an amateur mixologist!

-All recipes can be found in the directory [drinks](/drinks)
+All recipes can be found in the directory [recipes](/recipes).